 A maximum of 8 passengers can now connect to the same Wi-Fi hotspot in your car, having access to weather information, Google Earth in 3D, radio stations, guidance for finding the cheapest gas rates, as well as many others.

-In case you’re looking to stay with 3G, many of the current customers opted for 3G T-Mobile that offers unlimited data for only $30/month.
+In case you’re looking to stay with 3G, many of the current customers opted for 3G T-Mobile, which offers unlimited data for only $30/month.
 If you want better and faster internet and GPS, you should know that the 4G plans tend to work better, and Audi is said to entirely switch to these ones in the next couple of months.

 T-Mobile’s solution for Audi